harrisonlab/Metabarcoding_projects/README.md

 #### OTU table creation

+First assigns ITS1 reads to OTUs.
+Then for any non-hits, the reverse read (ITS2) is assigned to OTUs.

 ```shell
 ##### Concatenate unfiltered reads (Unfiltered fastq will need to be converted to fasta first)
 for f in $METAGENOMICS/data/$RUN/ITS/unfiltered/*.r1.*